 Students will be given a list of required textbooks and other equipment at the time of admission.
+A complete listing is available on the MUA website.
 Faculty may make changes to the booklist up to two months prior to the first day of class.
 MUA reserves the right to change the book list.
 To prevent unnecessary expenditures, it is suggested that students purchase their textbooks one semester at a time.